 - Have an awareness of careers and opportunities inside and outside of Newark

-“Hello, my name is John Taylor, I’m usually known as John or ‘JT’, and I am the Careers Adviser who works with Magnus Church of England Academy to deliver their independent and impartial careers guidance and some other careers and progression services.
+“Hello, my name is John Taylor, I’m usually known as John or ‘JT’, and I am the Careers Adviser who works with Magnus Church of England Academy to deliver independent and impartial careers guidance.

-I am now working with you as part of the team who will ensure that our students in all the year groups have access to high quality careers information, advice and guidance.
-We aim to run a full programme for each year group that will motivate, inspire and engender an ethos of aspiration.
-Like the rest of our school community we aim to ensure that Magnus Church of England students have the capabilities, qualities and attitudes; underpinned by the skills, knowledge and expertise necessary to succeed in the Local, National, European and Global Labour Markets.
+I aim to ensure that Magnus Church of England students have the capabilities, qualities and attitudes; underpinned by the skills, knowledge and expertise necessary to succeed in the Local, National, European and Global Labour Markets.

-Magnus students will be well rounded, confident and aspirational about their own journeys of progression.
-They will understand about how to make the most of opportunities available to them and understand the notion of paid and voluntary experience and be able to apply skills, knowledge and experience acquired outside the schools community and recognise how this can help them achieve their aims.
+I will ensure that they will understand about how to make the most of opportunities available to them and understand the notion of paid and voluntary experience and be able to apply skills, knowledge and experience acquired outside the schools community and recognise how this can help them achieve their aims.”